Mrs-luwase/my-portfolio/README.md

 # Leiss Uwase, Portfolio

-Personal portfolio site built for the Web Technology course.
+This is my Personal portfolio site.

 ## Structure